 |Unite is a co-curriculum designed with the goal of connecting students with Arkansas Tech University's student involvement opportunities.
 Unite will offer students the opportunity to experience organizations that Tech has to offer, while increasing involvement on campus and helping students become more diverse leaders.
 Examples of programs on this track may include: Gold Rush basketball games, baseball kick off, MTV's the Buried Life at Arkansas Tech, Homecoming Party at the Tower, Pack the Stands Volleyball game, SAB's Election Watch Party, Anthropology Club's Food Day, SAB's Humans vs. Zombies, etc.|

 In order for a student to participate in the "On Track" co-curricular experience, he/she will need to get licensed.
 Before getting licensed, it's important to view the Road Map and decide which track(s) you want to complete during that semester.
 Students must get licensed each semester to participate.
 There are no limits, therefore a student may get licensed for as many tracks as he/she wishes each semester.
-Click on the link to the right to Get Licensed.
+Click on the icon above to Get Licensed.